 Charter recently acquired Time Warner Cable and Bright House Networks.
 Former customers of those networks are currently being transitioned to Spectrum.
 This transition has generated some growing pains for the company.
 That said, their network gets strong points for high speeds and contract-free service.

 If you’re choosing between Charter Spectrum and traditional DSL service like AT&T or CenturyLink, Charter is a solid choice — especially if you want to bundle TV service with your plan.
 Their Internet service is free of data caps, making Spectrum an strong choice for “cord-cutters” who want to use a Roku or similar device instead of traditional cable TV.

 Deal Alert: Charter will pay your ETF with another providerCharter is currently offering to pay early termination fees for subscribers who want to switch to Spectrum but are trapped in a contract by another provider.
-Under some circumstances, they will pay up to $500 to release your contract and establish new no-contract service from Spectrum.
+Under some circumstances, they will pay up to $500 to release your contract and establish new contract-free service from Spectrum.

 Charter’s Plans: One Size Fits All

 There are two ways to sell ice cream: sell every flavor and try to please everyone, or pick one that most people like.
 Charter follows the “pick one flavor” strategy.